zevero/avr_boot/README.md

 # Serial support - Help wanted
 it should not be so difficult to fit a normal serial bootloader (with automatic baudrate detection?) into the remaining 500 bytes ... help is appreciated!

-# More ...
+# KISS
- ... if you wish you *can* add CRC Check or versioning with EEPROM *but* I prefere to keep things simple. avr_boot will reflash your FIRMWARE.BIN as long as it is present.
+If you wish you *can* add CRC Check or versioning with EEPROM *but* I prefere to keep things simple. avr_boot will reflash your FIRMWARE.BIN as long as it is present.
 Is this a problem?
 No!
 It happens nearly instantly and only differing bytes are flashed really.
 You may consider putting your logic into your application and perform a CRC Check after the fact to inform the user and deleting or renaming FIRMWARE.BIN